 Let’s now focus on the best free VPN apps for Windows:

-It has a light-weight but appealing app for Windows and provides good enough speeds.
-The only disappointment is the 10 GB/month limit, which is still pretty good compared to what other providers offer.
-Windscribe does not, however, work with Netflix.
+Windscribe offers a light-weight but appealing app for Windows and provides good enough speeds.
+The only disappointment is the 10 GB/monthly data limit, which is still pretty good compared to what other providers offer.
+Windscribe’s free version does not work with Netflix.
 You will have to get the premium version if you want to enjoy change your region on Netflix with Windscribe and access all shows/movies.

 See this Windscribe VPN review for more details.